Latest Color Techniques Used By Your Stylist

 If you’re anything like us, you probably have at least one female relative who regularly visits the hair salon to have her stylist recreate the color she had as a teenager.
 This isn’t some flashy neon ‘do, just an attempt at restoring luster and covering up the grays.

-Think of that technique when it comes to natural-looking highlights.
+Think of that color technique when it comes to natural-looking highlights.
 According to Papanikolas, the best hair color is the kind that mimics the way your hair looked as a child.
 Experts affectionately refer to these extremely subtle streaks as “babylights.”

 The trick is remembering that more is not always better when it comes to hair color.